xxiiyu/imagegen-tech/docs/Models/00_models.md

 - $G$ tries its best to create realistic images and fool $A$.
 - $A$ tries its best to distinguish between real and generated images.
 This is a sound approach, and GANs have been SOTA in terms of generative modeling.
 It comes with its own problem though, most prominently that it's very hard to balance $G$ and $A$.
 For example:

-- $G$ only learn how to exploit $A$'s defects, creating "images" that trick $A$ but are completely unnatural.
+- $G$ only learns how to exploit $A$'s defects, creating "images" that trick $A$ but are completely unnatural.
 - $G$ only learns a few types of images that $A$ is less certain about, destroying output variety.
 - $A$ is too good at discerning real vs. generated that makes it impossible for $G$ to learn from gradient descent.
 - $G$ and $A$ end up in an infinite XYZ cycle. $G$ learns to generate only X, so $A$ learns to classify that as generated; $G$ then learns to only generate Y, so $A$ classifies all Y as generated, repeat.